 Topics of Study and Assignments

-In Year 8 you learn how to use props to create movement and choreography for example; hats, masks, The Nutcracker, Bollywood.
+In Year 8 students learn how to use props, themes and professional dance works to create movement and choreography for example; masks, Bollywood Macbeth witches and Rosas Dans Rosas .
 All students have the opportunity to perform, choreograph and appreciate their own and others’ work.

 In GCSE Dance students look at professional dance works to inspire performances and choreography.
 Students work in small groups and at times as a solo performer.
 All students will be expected to develop their technical ability in focused technique classes in a range of dance genres.
 An important part of the GCSE Dance course involves students writing and talking about the dance work they see both professionally and in the studio.
 This helps prepare their analytical skills essential for the written exam component of the course.

 In BTEC Dance students study a wide range of dance genres and learn how to create and perform a range of dance themes.
-Students will also look at the Performing Arts Industry, in particular the skills needed for specific job roles, how to put on a show and other skills including stage make up.
+Students will also look at the Performing Arts Industry, in particular the skills needed for specific job roles, how to put on a show and the collaborative skills essential to the performing arts industry.

 Events and Activities

 Varndean Dance show December and May each year